 Other agencies associated with the Delaware Judiciary include the state funded agencies:

-The Child Death, Near Death and Stillbirth Commission was established in 1995 by statute (Section 320 et seq.).
+The Child Death Review Commission was established in 1995 by statute (§ 320 et seq.).
 The mission is to safeguard Delaware's children by examining the deaths of children under the age of 18.
 The Child Death Review Commission has the power to create up to three regional Review Panels, establishes confidentiality for the reviews, and provides the commission with the ability to secure pertinent records.

 The primary purpose of reviewing child deaths is the prevention of future child deaths.
 The review is a retrospective system intended to provide meaningful, prompt, system-wide recommendations in an effort to prevent future deaths and to improve services to children.
 A child death is considered preventable if one or more interventions might reasonably have averted the child's death.

 Delaware Nursing Home Residents Quality Assurance Commission